BANZUIGE/Mito-COI/README.md

 * 3xia.genus
   A characteristic database created with 57 common zooplankton genus recorded in the Three Gorges Reservoir area from historical records (not used in the article), for tutorials and testing.
 Smaller files are suitable for uploading to Github.

-# Abbreviations used in this document and their meanings
+# Abbreviations used in this GitHub Repository and their meanings
 * mito/mitochondrial
   Mainly focus on keywords "Mitochondrion" and "Mitochondrial"
 * COI